open/close all folders

 - Breath Weapon: Among her fiery attacks is a searing breath of flames she uses on Nightmare Moon.

 - Dream People: Daybreaker only exists in Starlight's anxiety and guilt-induced nightmare of making the royal sisters' fight even worse, but she is also completely aware of Celestia when she temporarily gains Luna's Dream Walker powers, and speaks as though Celestia has the potential to become her in real life.
+Strangely, Luna is also aware of Daybreaker, and Celestia states she will never let her exist "again", though what this indicates is unknown.

 - Evil Is Burning Hot: She has Flaming Hair (tail included) and can control fire, powers she uses to hurt and destroy.
 When she sits on her throne, she fills the entire hall with pillars of flame.

 - Evil Is Hammy: Much like Nightmare Moon, Daybreaker wholeheartedly embraces Evil Laughter and over-the-top showing during her appearance, lacking any of Celestia's grace and dignity.
+During their duel, she even puts Nightmare Moon to shame as she spends most of it laughing and mocking her opponent while Nightmare Moon trades her usual ham for cold anger.

 - Evil Versus Evil: Much of her appearance has her locked in a battle with Nightmare Moon when she's not belittling Celestia.